CSI-Development/CSI-Mentorland/README.md

 # CSI-Mentorland
 Mentorland App
-Learning Management System Based On CSI Core LMS Product Mentorland is a website and web3 application for Students and Mentors to connect, communicate and lear new skills.
+Learning Management System Based On CSI Core LMS Product<br>
+Mentorland is a website and web3 application for Students and Mentors to connect, communicate and learn new skills.<br><br>

 <h1>Requirements:</h1>